Skip to main content

 Agentic Pipelines

-In deepset AI Platform, you can build agentic pipelines in three main ways:
+In deepset AI Platform, you can build agentic pipelines in two main ways:

 • Using conditional routing